skooter500/GP-2016-2017/README.md

 |![Sketch](images/p16.png) | Glider |
 |![Sketch](images/p17.png) | I'm not sure what this is called, but it makes amazing patterns |

-Here is a video of what my sketch looks like:

 Please share your work on the class slack!

 # Week 9